-This weekend we added faux shiplap to one of our girls room.
-This room is darker then I would like it to be.
-To lighten up this room I wanted to go with white walls.
-Plain old white walls are well…just that Plain.
-Adding texture with shiplap will give her white walls texture and add character to her room.
+When redoing our bedrooms downstairs, we added faux shiplap to one of our girls’ rooms.
+This room was much darker then I wanted it to be especially with being in the basement.
+I knew I wanted to go with white walls to lighten up the room, but plain white walls are just boring!
+Adding texture with shiplap gives those boring, old white walls texture and adds character.

 This shiplap goes up pretty fast.
 The only real hurdle is when you have to go around outlets.

-I have found it easiest to use my jigsaw to cut the area for the outlet out.
+I have found it easiest to use my jigsaw to cut out the area for the outlet.
 They don’t have to be exact or perfect because we will be putting the outlet covers back on.
 Just make sure you don’t cut the hole so big that the cover will not cover it up.

 Join the newsletter